 The performance measures for the fishery relate to the catch of the syngnathids.
 The MAF is permitted to take species from the Family Syngnathidae (seahorses and pipefish), which are listed under the Environment Protection and Biodiversity Conservation Act 1999, from state waters only (within 3nm).
-In 2012, the catch of syngnathids from all species and areas was 1,232 well below the target commercial catch range level of 2,000 individuals per year.
-The catch level of syngnathids has increased from 2009 and 2010 levels (340 and 338, respectively) to return to catch levels similar to those reported in 2011 (1,138) and in 2008 (1,218).
+In 2013, the catch of syngnathids from all species and areas was 1,635 below the target commercial catch range level of 2,000 individuals per year.
+The catch level of syngnathids has increased from those reported in 2012 (1,232), 2011 (1,138) and in 2008 (1,218).
 Note, that there is a prohibition on the take of leafy seadragons (Phycodurus eques) in the MAF.